 Questions Kids Have

 The most common question when someone dies by suicide is “Why?”
 It is a question that rarely has a simple answer.
 The only person who really knew why was the person who died.

-Don’t give the child more information than he or she wants.
+- Don’t give the child more information than he or she wants.
 The child will likely want to know more as time goes on.

 What is suicide?

-Suicide is never anyone’s fault.
+- Suicide is never anyone’s fault.
 This message needs to be repeated over and over again.

-Children often feel guilty when a parent died by suicide.
-Many children think they could or should have prevented the suicide.
-Children often worry that they did something to cause the suicide.
+- Children often feel guilty when a parent dies by suicide, or worry that they did something to cause the suicide.
 They may say, “If only I’d done what Mom asked me to do,” “If only I’d done all my chores” or “If only I hadn’t fought with my brothers so much.”
 Make sure children know they did nothing wrong.
 The suicide was definitely not their fault.
 It had nothing to do with anything they said or did.

 - Feelings are not rational.
 Even though you have told the child that the suicide was not his or her fault, the child may still feel guilty.
 Guilt feelings can last a long time.
 The child needs to be able to express guilt and have it accepted.
-Eventually these feelings will get less intense.
+Eventually these feelings will be less intense.

 When a parent dies, many children become afraid of being left alone or abandoned.
 Some children fear that if one parent can leave them, the other could go too.
 Children may become very anxious or clingy.
 They may worry if the remaining parent is away for a time.

-Let the child know that you are here now and that you love him or her very much.
+- Let the child know that you are here now and that you love him or her very much.
 Tell the child that you do your best to lead a healthy life, and that you know how to get help when you need it.
 Depending on their age, you might also tell children who would take care of them if necessary.

-Children need time to process the trauma of suicide and to rebuild trust—trust in the people they love and in the world they thought was safe and secure.
+- Children need time to process the trauma of suicide and to rebuild trust—trust in the people they love and in the world they thought was safe and secure.

-Young children may say to the remaining parent "I want to die to be with Mommy or Daddy.”
+Young children may say to the remaining parent, “I want to die to be with Mommy or Daddy.”

 Unfortunately, some kids think that suicide might not be such a bad idea.
 The sadness they feel after their parent’s death is so intense that they think nothing could be worse—not even their own death.

-If the child ever becomes very sad, he or she should get help.
+- If the child ever becomes very sad, he or she should get help.
 An adult can make sure children get the help they need.

-Many people have negative attitudes about suicide and mental health problems.
+- Many people have negative attitudes about suicide and mental health problems.
 Some people look down on a family that has experienced a suicide (or other mental illnesses).
 Sometimes kids will make mean jokes and pick on others because of this.
-They might say something cruel like "Ha ha, your mom killed herself.”
+They might say something cruel like, “Ha ha, your mom killed herself.”
 Some children have no idea how hurtful this can be.
 Others know it hurts, but still say mean things.
 The important thing is to help children deal with these comments.
 They can choose to ignore them.
-Children can also practice saying something like “Mommy was sick and was very, very sad.”
+Children can also practise saying something like “Mommy was sick and was very, very sad.”
 They can also tell an adult right away.

-Help children decide how much information to share.
+- Help children decide how much information to share.
 Sometimes, it might be easier for a child to say something simple, like “My mother died suddenly” or “My dad was sick and he died.”
 Older kids can also say, “Dad died by suicide.”
 Some children may want to share more details.
 It’s a personal choice and it is up to the child.
-Make sure the child know that he or she does not have to share details.
+Make sure the child knows that he or she does not have to share details.
 You can teach children how to stop conversations when they get uncomfortable.
 For example, they can say, “Thanks for asking, but I don’t want to talk about this any more.”

 Children feel grief in different ways.
-Their feelings about a suicide are often quiet different from how children feel after other kids of death.
+Their feelings about a suicide are often quite different from how children feel after other kinds of death.
 Children often feel embarrassed and ashamed if a parent dies by suicide.

 - lost or empty.

 It’s hard for children to deal with intense grief all the time.
 Instead, they mourn in small chunks of time over a long period.
-They might be really sad one minute, and playing with friends the next.
-Sometimes, other people don't accept the grief that survivors of suicide feel.
-This is partly because of the stigma, or negative attitudes, around suicide.
-This makes grieving harder.
+They might be crying one minute, and playing with friends the next.
+This up-and-down part of grief is often confusing to adults as well as to children.

 - Encourage the child to talk about his or her feelings.
 Some children feel comfortable talking.
 Others can explore their feelings through drawing and playing.
 Listen to what the child says and, even more importantly, what he or she doesn’t say.

-Acknowledge and validate children’s feelings.
-Say things like, “I see that you’re really sad” and “It’s OK to feel angry.
+- Acknowledge and validate children’s feelings.
+Say things like, “I see that you’re really sad” and “It’s OK to feel angry.”

-Encourage kids to ask questions.
+- Encourage kids to ask questions.
 Tell them they shouldn’t be afraid of making you more sad by asking questions and talking about the death.

-Keep up children’s normal routines as much as possible.
+- Keep up children’s normal routines as much as possible.
 It may be hard, but try to keep them going to school, soccer practice, swimming, Girl Guides, play dates with other children, etc.

 - If the child is old enough to write, he or she can start a journal to write down thoughts and feelings.
 Children can use drawings too.
 Encourage the child to include things he or she would like to say to the person who died.
 Children might even want to write a letter to the parent who died.

-Remember to take time to do things that make the child feel happy (e.g. play a sport or game, hobbies, go to a movie).
+- Remember to take time to do things that make the child feel happy (e.g., play a sport or game, hobbies, go to a movie).

-Give lots of affection and hugs to the child.
+- Give lots of affection and hugs to the child.
 Tell the child how much you love him or her.

-Other things that you and your child can do:
+- Other things that you and your child can do:

 - Frame a picture of the parent who died

 - Make a photo album especially for the child.